 Local shops, such as Midtown Wine, Spirits & Beer and Harvest Wine Market, will help you select affordable, delicious wines and spirits.
 Remember, you can treat your guests to a lively time (induced by wine) without breaking the bank!

-Expert advice: “No matter what else you decide to serve during the holidays, find a red and a white that you like in the less expensive to moderate price range.
-Buy a case of each ahead of the holidays to have on hand as your house wine.
+Expert advice: “No matter what else you decide to serve, find a red and a white that you like in the less expensive to moderate price range.
+Buy a case of each ahead of time to have on hand as your house wine.
 That way, if you have a surprise drop in, last minute get together or run out of something during a party, you always have plenty on hand,” Laura Nevins of Harvest Wine Market recommends.
 “We would also recommend the same with a sparkling wine.
 They are very versatile and can be used as an aperitif to welcome guests, paired with a menu course or used in cocktails.
 If there is something extra special to celebrate during a gathering, you’ll have celebratory bubbles on hand!
-This simple planning-ahead step can save you a lot of stress during the holiday season!
+This simple planning-ahead step can save you a lot of stress!

-“Also, a few weeks in advance of the holidays, make sure you have the following in your pantry for cooking: sherry, port, brandy and marsala.
+“Also, a few weeks in advance, make sure you have the following in your pantry for cooking: sherry, port, brandy and marsala.
 These are ingredients in your dishes, so they should be good quality.
 They don’t have to be the most expensive, but if it doesn’t taste good enough to drink, it shouldn’t go in the pot!”

 6. Give your party a theme.